majinmdub/Honeynet-SOC/README.md

 ## Conclusion

-I'm delighted to share the summary of a recent project I completed, where a mini honeynet was built using Microsoft Azure.
-We meticulously integrated log sources into a Log Analytics workspace and employed Microsoft Sentinel to facilitate real-time alerts and incident creation.
+I'm excited to give you a rundown of a recent project I wrapped up, where I built a mini honeynet using the power of Microsoft Azure.
+We were super careful about weaving together log sources into a Log Analytics workspace and used Microsoft Sentinel to help with real-time alerts and making incident reports.

-We paid close attention to our metrics, both before and after applying our security controls in the initial insecure environment.
-What stood out significantly was the substantial reduction in security events and incidents after these controls were put into action.
-It's a testament to their effectiveness.
+We kept a sharp eye on our metrics, both before and after we beefed up our security in the initial not-so-secure environment.
+What really popped was the major drop in security events and incidents once we got those controls up and running.
+It just goes to show they really do their job.

 However, an interesting observation was that if the network resources were frequently accessed by regular users, we could have potentially seen an uptick in security events and alerts in the first day after implementing the security controls.